Linda0840/recipe-EDA/README.md

 **The difference of average rating between q4 and q1 (q4-q1) is positive  (difference>0)**

 The best way to answer this question, is still by performing a permutation testing.
+We will be using signed difference in means of averages as test statistic.
+We use signed difference since our question of interest is one-sided, so we need statistics that inform directions.

 <iframe src="assets/Part_3.html" width=600 height=550 frameBorder=0></iframe>